Butser West

 You are very unlikely to be doing your first XC’s from here, but if you do head down the ridge and follow the wind.
 You will hit airspace just before Harting but it is quite high at 4500ft.
 The other big consideration is Goodwood ATZ if the wind is off to the North a bit.
 Neither of these should pose a problem for the inexperienced XC pilot.

-Oxenbourne, the north facing slope to the south west, makes a good challenge on day when the wind is north of due east.
+Oxenbourne, the north facing slope to the south west, makes a good challenge on day when the wind is north of due west.
 Often the ridge at Oxenbourne works better than the ridge at Butser West when the wind goes northerly.
 Flying to Oxenbourne and back is a good challenge for low airtime pilots.
 You may land at Oxenbourne, but you should not launch from there - if you can't make it back to Butser, you should land and walk back.